 *contact us for single occupancy or single angler rates

 NOTE - 4 night 3 day packages are also an option based on availability - please inquire for rates and available options

 Included: Seven nights of lodging (Saturday to Saturday), guided fishing, Round-trip land and sea transfers between Belize City and Turneffe, Three meals per day and an afternoon snack, Coffee and tea will be available in the room

-Not Included: International flights to Belize City, Belizian taxes (9% hotel tax and 12.5% sales tax), Bar tab and alcohol, Belizean fishing license (can be purchased at lodge), Gratuities for guides and staff, Flies, leaders and terminal tackle (can be purchased at tackle shop), Additional diving and non-fishing adventure packages
+Not Included: International flights to Belize City, Belizian taxes (9% hotel tax and 12.5% sales tax), Bar tab and alcohol, Belizean fishing license (can be purchased at lodge), Gratuities for guides and staff, Flies, leaders and terminal tackle (can be purchased at tackle shop), Rod rental available at added cost, Additional diving and non-fishing adventure packages

 The fishing schedule is as flexible as possible.
 A standard day's fishing is about 8 hours.
 Generally the fishing day begins after breakfast and ends around 5 p.m. although it is adjusted depending on the tides and other factors.
 The guides fish from 16-foot Dolphin Superskiffs custom built in the U.S. All skiffs are equipped with VHF radios and safety gear.
 Lean bars are available upon request.